 Although having finished his Gold Award about 18 months ago, Owen feels his life has been shaped by the experiences he was exposed to throughout the Award.

-Owen has recently been selected as one of the 5 delegates to represent Australia at APEC Voices of the Future this November.
+Owen was been selected as one of the 5 delegates to represent Australia at APEC Voices of the Future in Papua New Guinea November 2018.

 Other Notable Achievements: